-As we can see from Tables 1 and 2, there is a slight increase in classification performance in the Weizmann and aerobics datasets using DTW, while there is a considerable increase of almost 5% by additionally using RVM.
+As we can see from Table 1, there is a slight increase in classification performance in the Weizmann dataset using DTW, while there is a considerable increase of almost 5% by additionally using RVM.
 Although the increase is small, the use of DTW adds structure and consistency to the representation.
 In general, introduction of structure is important and expected to show benefits in datasets with larger number of classes.
 Using DTW, frames that are far apart from each other in terms of time cannot be matched.
-In the case of a classification method with no temporal structure, these kind of restrictions do not exist, and a frame in the beginning of a sequence can be matched with any frame of another sequence, as long as their χ^2 distance is small.
+In the case of a classification method with no temporal structure, these kind of restrictions do not exist, and a frame in the beginning of a sequence can be matched with any frame of another sequence, as long as their $\chi^2$ distance is small.